 In her most recent role at the Foundation for Prader-Willi Research, Dr. Balasubramanian managed several patient-focused clinical programs in Prader-Willi Syndrome, a rare neuro-developmental disorder.
 These programs include a clinical study to collect real world data, building a clinical trial network to make trials more effective for sponsors, patients, and caregivers, and identifying drugs that can be repurposed to treat hyperphagia and obesity in Prader-Willi Syndrome.

 Dr. Balasubramanian has extensive experience communicating with scientific, business, and lay audiences.
-She will work with the CURE Research Team to advance our research programs and initiatives and while supporting research communications.
+She will work with the CURE Research Team to advance our research programs and initiatives while supporting research communications.